puzzlepiece/invisible-territories/README.md

 # invisible-territories

-The project was coded in OpenFrameworks.
+The project was majorly coded in OpenFrameworks along with Processing and Arduino.
+It also uses Madmapper to twist the projection.